This article was originally published June 2019 and has been updated.

-When the COVID-19 pandemic sent many workers home, all of our wasteful behaviors followed us to the kitchen, couch, and bedroom.
-But now, as the economy reopens and companies like Google and Goldman Sachs act as bellwethers leading the nation back to their second homes, the time has arrived to reset how offices think about waste and recycling.
+When the COVID-19 pandemic sent many workers home, all of our wasteful behaviors followed us to the kitchen, couch and bedroom.
+But now, as the economy reopened and companies like Google and Goldman Sachs acted as bellwethers leading the nation back to their second homes, the time arrived to reset how offices think about waste and recycling.

 MIXED PAPER PRODUCTS